cuongthach137/yahee/README.md

 2. Infinite scrolling: initially the server will send back 30 messages or less for each conversation.
 User can scroll up to see previous messages

 Issues to be fixed:

-Unexpected behavior when users open several tabs simultaneously Janky scroll especially when messages contain attachments Removed messages may still be present on sidebar
+1. Unexpected behavior when users open several tabs or access the account on both a web and mobile browser simultaneously
+2. Janky scroll especially when messages contain attachments
+3. Removed messages may still be present on sidebar
-...
+4. Incorrect announcements in group chat when a user leaves the conversation and is added back later ...